netlify/labs/features/graph/documentation/get-started.md

 Netlify Graph syncs your local project with a Netlify site by linking the two through the Netlify CLI.

 To link a local project to a Netlify site:

 1. Ensure you have the Netlify CLI installed.
   ``` bash
   npm install netlify-cli -g
   ```
-2. In your terminal, navigate to the project you want to link, then run `netlify link`.
+2. In your terminal, navigate to the project you want to link (usually the repository root), then run `netlify link`.
 3. When prompted, select the git remote origin for your project.

 ## Connect to your first API or service